When a child's involved, you want to be sure you're getting the best legal support available.

 Why choose a member of the Law Society's Children Law Accreditation?

-Accreditation is the quality mark for legal professionals working in child-related law.
-The Law Society's Children Law Accreditation is only available to solicitors and legal executives, who can demonstrate that they possess superior experience, knowledge and best practice in legal matters relating to children.
+Accreditation is the quality mark for legal professionals working in family and children law, particularly those who represent children.
+The Law Society's Children Law Accreditation is only available to practitioners who can demonstrate that they possess the required level of competence and knowledge in legal matters relating to children.

 To become accredited, legal practitioners have to undergo a rigorous process, which includes mandatory training and an interview assessment in front of a panel of experts, to demonstrate that they have the required knowledge, skills and experience.